Insurance Pricing Forecast Using XGBoost Regressor

 print(f"R^2: {r2_test:.4f}")

-This code creates a table displaying evaluation metrics (MSE, RMSE, MAPE, R^2) for both training and test datasets, then plots predicted values against actual values for visualization.
+This code creates a table showing evaluation metrics.
+It includes MSE, RMSE, MAPE, and R².
+The metrics are displayed for both training and test datasets.
+Additionally, the code plots predicted values versus actual values.
+This visualization helps in understanding model performance.

 # Create a table with the evaluation metrics